spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 An instance of this section provides the necessary information for forward and backward compatibility for processing tools.

-One instance shall be present for each SPDX file produced.
+One instance shall be present for each SPDX document produced.

 Cardinality: Mandatory, one.